ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 }
 ```

-**Rehydrating your store**
+### Rehydrating your store

 Every time your store is created, any data that has been persisted will be used to rehydrate your state accordingly.
-Some storage engines operate in an asynchronous manner, therefore, it is best practice to ensure that the data rehydration has completed prior to rendering the parts of your application that depend on the persisted state.
+It is best practice to ensure that the data rehydration has completed prior to rendering the components within your application that will operate against the rehydrated state.

-> ***Note:*** *Even if you are 100% sure that your storage engine is synchronous we still recommend that you utilise one of the strategies below.
-It will only reduce the risk of your application performing in an unexpected manner should you ever inadvertently introduce a persist configuration that utilises an asynchronous storage engine*

-There are two strategies that you can employ in regards to ensure data rehydration has completed.
+There are two strategies that you can employ to ensure data rehydration has completed.

-*Strategy 1: Wait for the rehydration to complete prior to rendering the entire application*
+**Strategy 1: Wait for the rehydration to complete prior to rendering the entire application**

 The [store instances](/docs/api/store.html) contains an API allowing to gain a handle on when the rehydration process has completed, specifically `store.persist.resolveRehydration()`.
 Wehen you execute this API you will receive back a `Promise`.
 The `Promise` will resolve when the data rehydration has completed.